A New Brand Strategy for 2020

 2020 has illuminated our greatest societal flaws, but it also revealed a path to a new era for humanity: the regeneration era.
-With this new era comes an opportunity for brands to tailor their strategies to usher in the change consumers are demanding to see.
-Here’s what the brands of today must consider when building a path to a regenerative tomorrow – for the people, and the planet.
+With this new era comes an opportunity for brands.
+To tailor their strategies to usher in the change consumers are demanding to see.
+Here’s what the brands of today must consider when building a path to a regenerative tomorrow.
+For the people, and the planet.
 Below is a new brand strategy for 2020 and beyond.

 Businesses of the future must match purpose-driven solutions with existing customer problems to create industry-disrupting products.
 I call this product-market-purpose fit.
 It means relentlessly rethinking and innovating to make purpose-driven solutions more convenient, accessibly-priced, and better suited for the masses.